Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 Every international move that you make will have repercussions for your bottom line.
 Making an investment in Taiwan in exchange for residence is no different.

 There are many ways to structure your investment and residence that would lessen the burden of tax legally, but that requires a holistic tax plan that the Nomad Capitalist team can put together only after evaluating your individual situation.

-Note that you will automatically become a tax-resident if you apply for temporary residence, as one of the requirements is to spend at least 183 days in the country.
+Note that you will automatically become a tax resident if you apply for a temporary residence Taiwan visitor visa, as one of the visa requirements is to spend at least 183 days in the country.